Where Does Well Water Come From? A Guide to Nature’s Largest Freshwater Resource

 As is obvious from the name, these aquifers are confined by a layer of impermeable bedrock and clay.
 In other words, water stored in the confined aquifer can’t move past such a layer.

 Since the confined aquifers are bound by bedrock, the water present here doesn’t come directly from above the ground like in the case of an unconfined aquifer, which is replenished by rainwater.
-Instead, the water comes from a spring or lake present at the higher grounds.

 Do Wells Run Out of Water?

-Yes, wells do run out of water.
-This usually happens in shallow wells where drought and other factors may cause wells to dry.
-It happens when the water table falls below a certain level.
-In such cases, the depth of the well needs to be increased.
+This usually happens in shallow, unconfined wells where drought and other factors are present.
+Basically, it happens when the water table falls below the level of the well.

 How fast does well water replenish?